michael2012z/BitBible/markdown/KJV/files/Ps.md

 11. But my people would not hearken to my voice; and Israel would none of me.

-12. So I gave them up unto their own hearts’ lust: and they walked in their own counsels.unto…: or, to the hardness of their hearts, or, imagination
+12. So I gave them up unto their own hearts’ lust: and they walked in their own counsels.

 13. Oh that my people had hearkened unto me, and Israel had walked in my ways!

 14. I should soon have subdued their enemies, and turned my hand against their adversaries.

-15. The haters of the Lord should have submitted themselves unto him: but their time should have endured for ever.submitted…: or, yielded feigned obedience: Heb. lied
+15. The haters of the Lord should have submitted themselves unto him: but their time should have endured for ever.

-16. He should have fed them also with the finest of the wheat: and with honey out of the rock should I have satisfied thee.finest…: Heb. fat of wheat
+16. He should have fed them also with the finest of the wheat: and with honey out of the rock should I have satisfied thee.

 ## Psalms 82

-1. A Psalm of Asaph.God standeth in the congregation of the mighty; he judgeth among the gods.of Asaph: or, for Asaph
+1. A Psalm of Asaph.God standeth in the congregation of the mighty; he judgeth among the gods.

 2. How long will ye judge unjustly, and accept the persons of the wicked?
 Selah.

-3. Defend the poor and fatherless: do justice to the afflicted and needy.Defend: Heb.
-Judge
+3. Defend the poor and fatherless: do justice to the afflicted and needy.

 4. Deliver the poor and needy: rid them out of the hand of the wicked.

-5. They know not, neither will they understand; they walk on in darkness: all the foundations of the earth are out of course.out…: Heb. moved
+5. They know not, neither will they understand; they walk on in darkness: all the foundations of the earth are out of course.

 6. I have said, Ye are gods; and all of you are children of the most High.